The Machine Stops and the Mediated World

 The Machine is not interesting because it resembles one device.
 It is interesting because it combines interface, infrastructure, platform, bureaucracy, school, transport system, care system, archive, entertainment network, and civilizational operating system.
 It is less like a computer on a desk than a total environment whose buttons define the range of normal action.

-Forster's underground room is therefore not only a prophecy of screens.
+Forster's underground room is therefore not only an anticipation of screens.
 It is a warning about environmental capture.
 When the room contains everything, exit becomes irrational.
 When the system delivers convenience, friction looks like backwardness.
 When the interface performs care, refusal looks like ingratitude.
 A population can lose agency without ever facing a dramatic command to surrender it.

 Secondhand Ideas